1KKSINGH/1KKSINGH/README.md

 - 👋 Hi, I’m @1KKSINGH
-- 👀 I’m interested in ... girlfriend
+- 👀 I’m interested in ... loyal girlfriend
 - 🌱 I’m currently learning ...
 Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...